CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 1 row in set (0.000 sec)

 ERROR: No query specified
+# select the fields of interest of all users from the table
 MySQL [cacti]> SELECT username, password FROM user_auth ;
 +----------+--------------------------------------------------------------+
 | username | password                                                     |